weihangzheng/personal-site/src/data/about.md

 # Currently

-I'm currently 4/16 months into my PEY Co-op term at UofT, now seeking a (preferably) Toronto based or remote internship position that start's immediately (the earlier the better).
+I'm currently 4/16 months into my PEY Co-op term at UofT, now seeking a (preferably) Toronto based or remote internship position that starts immediately (the earlier the better).
 I'm comfortable in C, C++, and Python.
 I'm interested in anything related to any of the topics above, so don't hesitate to reach out to me at weihang.zheng@mail.utoronto.ca or 778-917-6809 should the opportunity arise!

 # Some history

--
+- Delivered newspaper to earn some pocket money in primary school
+- Worked at Tim Hortons for a work experience course in grade 11
+- Volunteered as a swimming instructor for little kids for my swim club
+- Qualified at the provincial level for cross country running throughout high school

 # I like

 - Running
 - Swimming
 - Gyming
+- Doing all of the above while listening to music
-- Summer Olympics
+- Watching the summer Olympics (track, swimming, soccer)
+- Watching Chinese dramas
+- Recording funny skits
+- Watching self improvement (redpill) videos
+- Scrolling aimlessly through reddit

 # Travel / Geography